There is a commitment to high standards of corporate governance throughout the Group.

 K A Ritchie

 Keith Ritchie became Executive Chairman as of 1 July 2012.
 Keith has had a long career in the City of London working for a number of financial institutions, including Bank of America Merrill Lynch and Deutsche Bank and is a member of the Institute of Chartered Accountants in England and Wales.
+Keith became Non-executive Chair of Titon as of 1 October 2022 and is also a director of Beama Ltd.

 N C Howlett

 Nick Howlett joined the Company in 1991 and has held a number of senior positions within the group since then.
 He was appointed to the Board in 2002 and became a Non-executive Director in October 2017.
+Nick is also a director of Federation of Environmental Trade Associations Limited

 An important aspect of the Board’s overall governance procedure is through clearly identified Board Committees, to which it delegates certain powers.
 The Board Committees are the Remuneration Committee, The Nominations Committee and The Audit Committee.
 They are properly authorised under the constitution of the Company to take decisions and act on behalf of the Board within the parameters laid down by the Board.
 The Board is kept fully informed of the work of these Committees.
 Details of these Committees are set out below.